Fintech Brands Use Psychology to Get Users – So Can You

 Until recently, Coinbase boasted a list of investors on their homepage to showcase their legitimacy.
 After all, if Y Combinator believed in them, why shouldn’t you?

-Lemonade goes all-in with Dan Ariely as their chief behavioral officer.
+Lemonade went all-in by appointing Dan Ariely as their chief behavioral officer in 2015 (he left at the end of 2020).
 Having the godfather of behavioral economics in your C-suite definitely builds authority.

 Takeaway: Getting the right recommendations is worth its weight in gold.